HersheyRao/HersheyRao.github.io/index.md

-# League of Legends Challenger Analysis: Paths to the Top
+# League of Legends Challenger Player Analysis: A Deep Dive into the Mountaintop
-**Summer 2025 Data Science Project**
+**Summer 2025 CMSC320 Data Science Project**
 **Hrishikesh Rao**

 ---